-Before we get into treatments and remedies regarding trapped wind I’m going to go over the common symptoms of trapped wind, this will help you self-diagnose to an extent if you actually are suffering from wind.
+Before we get into treatments and remedies regarding trapped wind and gas I’m going to go over some of the more common symptoms.
+This will hopefully help you self-diagnose to an extent if you actually are suffering from wind.
 Sometimes symptoms similar to this and other ailments can be masking other problems, some more serious others not so much.

 Symptoms of trapped wind

 The majority of symptoms will be caused by intestinal gas; this normally manifests itself in a few common symptoms such as mild to severe pain in the lower abdominal area, bloating and a general feeling of discomfort.

 Excessive belching is commonly related to excess wind too, belching being one of the primary ways the body relieves itself of wind.